zechenghe/bib-deduplicate/README.md

 example_dedup.bib can be directly used to generate pdf from tex.

 #### TODO
 Merge several bib files.
-Now you can simply achieve this by copying their content together and deduplicate.
+Now you can simply achieve this by copying their content together and deduplicating.